Jovem Pan: 1960s

 In 1964, still linked to TV Record, Antonio Augusto Amaral de Carvalho assumed the direction of the broadcasting station again.
 The name Jovem Pan appeared in 1965, given by Paulo Machado de Carvalho.
 The great transformation of Panamericana began in 1966, under the direction of Tuta.
 Already with the name of Jovem Pan, to radio it began several programs with idols of the Brazilian popular music that, at that time, they made great success in TV Record.
 The journalistic programs were created in 1970, 71 and 72, period in that they appeared the Team Seven and Thirty, the Newspaper National Integration and, finally, the Newspaper of the Morning, that is a reference in the journalism of radio in every country until today.

 1970s

 In 1973, Antonio Augusto Amaral de Carvalho left TV Record to dedicate himself exclusively to Rádio Jovem Pan.
 In that same year, he acquired the actions of the siblings' broadcasting station Paulo Machado of Carvalho Filho and Alfredo de Carvalho, becoming its only proprietor.
 In 1976, Jovem Pan left the avenue Miruna and is now situated at 807 Avenida Paulista.
 In the same year, Jovem Pan FM was inaugurated, located in the same place.

 2020s

+It was described in 2021 as Brazil's largest conservative radio station.

 In 27 October 2021, the Joven Pan Group launched a pay-tv news channel.

+Jovem Pan News has been described as practicing partisan reporting in favor of the Republican Party, the Jair Bolsonaro administration, and conservative causes.